2tracks/IFDMilestone-Project/README.md

 - Your housemates will be collected from the API.
 - Member of Dumbledors Army
 - Deatheater
-- You can select a spell und it get all the iformation from the API.
+- You can select a spell and it'll get the type and effect iformation from the API.

 ## Technologies used
 - HTML, CSS, Javascript, Bootstrap,
-- The API's are https://www.potterapi.com/ and https://hp-api.herokuapp.com/
+- The API I use is https://www.potterapi.com/

 ## Testing

-- I tested my Javascript on https://jshint.com/ and sorted out the warnings.
+- I tested the Javascript code on https://jshint.com/ and sorted out the warnings.
+Additionally I checked my functions manually with console.log() to see if there is a mistake or if I get the right solution.

 - I tested the HTML on https://validator.w3.org/
 - I tested the CSS on https://jigsaw.w3.org/css-validator/